 While they sound cooler than they actually are – these little masks act as a barrier between the user and the device.
 The disposable paper masks are low cost and give the user a level of comfort that a physical barrier can bring.
 The masks do tend to slide around on the user’s face and they don’t absorb sweat very well.
-New, more absorbent versions of these masks that stick directly to the headset are now coming out.
+New, more absorbent versions of these masks that stick directly to the headset are now being released.

 Interface Foam Covers

 A great solution comes in the form of covers or replacement kits for the foam interface.
-A quick google search brings up several options.
+A quick Google search brings up several options.